andifalk/springio25-security-workshop/labs/passkeys/README.md

 ![Passkeys on different OS](image/how_passkeys_work_on_different_os.png "Passkeys Support on different OS")

-Note: Passkeys are supported to run on localhost without any TLS certificate.
+> 💡 **Note:** Passkeys are supported to run on `localhost` without any TLS certificate.
 However, this is not recommended for production use.
 For production use, you need a valid TLS certificate for your domain.

 ![Passkeys on different domains](image/passkeys_on_localhost.png "Passkeys Support on different Domains")